 Agricultural and rural vacant split sales should be included in the Sales Ratio Study.
 For example, if a farmer sells 40 acres from a 160-acre farm, this would be considered a good split sale.
-Agricultural and rural vacant split sales consisting of fewer than 34.5 acres should also be included in the study if they are considered open market, arm's-length sales.
-Split sales that are not agricultural or rural vacant should be rejected from the study.
+Agricultural and rural vacant split sales consisting of fewer than 34.5 acres should NOT be included in the study.
+Split sales that are not agricultural or rural vacant should also be rejected from the study.

-When good split sale occurs, the county assessor must ensure that the value is split promptly and a new parcel ID is assigned so that these sales can be properly analyzed for the study.
+When a good split sale occurs, the county assessor must ensure that the value is split promptly and a new parcel ID is assigned so that these sales can be properly analyzed for the study.